K3 Technology

 Healthcare data loss has consequences beyond business disruption.
 Lost patient records can affect treatment decisions, insurance claims, and legal liability.
 Dallas healthcare organizations need backup and disaster recovery solutions that meet healthcare-specific requirements:

-• HIPAA-compliant backup encryption — all backup data encrypted in transit and at rest, stored in HIPAA-compliant data centers with BAAs in place
+• Backup encryption and vendor review — backup data should be encrypted in transit and at rest, with vendor responsibilities and BAAs reviewed where PHI is involved

-• Recovery time objectives (RTO) aligned with clinical needs — we design recovery plans that bring critical clinical systems back online first, typically within 1-4 hours
+• Recovery time objectives (RTO) aligned with clinical needs — recovery plans should identify which clinical systems come back first and what recovery expectations are realistic for the environment

-• Regular recovery testing — quarterly test restores to verify backup integrity and validate recovery procedures
+• Recovery testing — scheduled test restores and documentation updates to verify backup integrity and improve recovery procedures

 • Continuity planning for extended outages — documented downtime procedures that allow clinical operations to continue using paper-based workflows until systems are restored